polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 ### Node operations

 You should monitor each node that you run on the network for basic information about its operation such as the current block height, the number of peer-to-peer connections, CPU usage, and the available free memory.
-By default, Substrate exposes many useful metrics on the http://localhost:9615/metrics endpoint.
+By default, Substrate exposes many useful metrics on the `host:9615/metrics` endpoint.
+For example, if Substrate is running locally, you can see the metrics on the http://localhost:9615/metrics endpoint.
 This endpoint outputs metrics using a simple key-value format.
 For example: